Explainer: Why recounts rarely change the results of U.S. elections

 States handle recounts differently, but the process mostly comes down to re-tallying the votes.

+In Georgia, Republican Secretary of State Brad Raffensperger said on Wednesday he had ordered a hand recount because of the closeness of the tally, although he believed ballots had been counted accurately and there was no sign of widespread fraud.

+The latest Georgia tally put the Democrat Biden ahead of the Republican Trump by about 14,000 votes, 49.5% to 49.2%, a difference of 0.3% with nearly all votes counted.
+Raffensperger told CNN he wanted the hand count completed by Nov.
+20.

-Voters there who showed up in person used a new touchscreen voting system that produced paper ballots that were fed into a scanner and counted.
+Voters in Georgia who showed up in person used a new touchscreen voting system that produced paper ballots that were fed into a scanner and counted.
 People who voted absentee used the same ballots that went through similar scanners.

-Separately, Trump’s campaign has claimed, without much proof, that it has found evidence of ballots being cast by people who died or had moved away, and that its volunteers had been prevented from scrutinizing ballot counting as closely as they wanted.
+Separately, Trump’s campaign has claimed, without much proof, that it has found evidence of ballots being cast in the names of people who were dead or had moved away, and that its volunteers had been prevented from scrutinizing ballot counting as closely as they wanted.
 Recounts will not address those issues, which have to be fought out in separate legal proceedings.

 The process can take weeks, but some states also set a deadline for getting it done.